What should you buy in New Zealand? The best souvenirs to take home with you

 If you enjoyed my recommendations, you might also like to check out these posts before you go:

-The best time of year to visit New Zealand
+The best Auckland restaurants — get a taste of New Zealand